-She has been teaching for many years, and is a very experienced and dedicated City & Guilds tutor.
+She has been teaching for many years, and is a very experienced and dedicated tutor.
 Many of Julia's students have gone on to set up their own businesses, exhibit and sell their work, and some have won awards for their outstanding textile work.

 Julia makes, sells and exhibits her work widely.
-She is an active member of Fusion and prism.
+She is an active member of The Textile Study Group.

 follow 'Julia Triston Textiles' on facebook